STEP

 STEP draws a surprisingly diverse crowd.
 Here's who finds it and loves it.

 Pure cardio machines are boring for a lot of people.
-STEP gives you cardio that requires focus — the coordination challenge makes the time disappear.
+STEP gives you cardio that requires focus.
+The coordination challenge makes the time disappear.

-STEP is inherently musical — the choreography is built around the beat.
+STEP is inherently musical.
+The choreography is built around the beat.
 If you like the satisfaction of a movement pattern coming together, STEP delivers that repeatedly.

 STEP is one of the most distinct formats at Formation.
 If everything you've tried feels the same, STEP probably won't.

 Because every STEP fundamental is taught in class, there's no assumed knowledge.
 You'll be keeping up within 20 minutes of your first class.
+The routine stays the same for the month so you get better with each visit.

 Shoes matter most in STEP.